 General and administrative expenses.
-Our general and administrative expenses for the year ended December 31, 2010 were \$50.0 million, an increase of \$14.4 million, or 40.3%, as compared to general and administrative expenses of \$35.6 million for the year ended December 31, 2009.
-This increase was primarily due to increases in bad debt expense, employee compensation, increases in legal, audit and corporate insurance expenses and other general and administrative expenses of \$9.4 million, \$2.5 million, \$1.0 million, and \$1.5 million, respectively.
-Bad debt expense increased to \$23.4 million for the year ended December 31, 2010 from \$14.0 million for the year ended December 31, 2009 as a result of an increase in net revenues and the increase in aged receivables between periods as a result of current economic conditions and the conversion to BBAY.
+Our general and administrative expenses for the year ended December 31, 2010 were \$26.6 million, an increase of \$5.0 million, or 23.2%, as compared to general and administrative expenses of \$21.6 million for the year ended December 31, 2009.
+This increase was primarily due to increases in employee compensation, increases in legal, audit and corporate insurance expenses and other general and administrative expenses of \$2.5 million, \$1.0 million, and \$1.5 million, respectively.
 Employee compensation increased primarily as a result of headcount increases in departments such as accounting and human resources to support the increasing number of students and staff.
-Our general and administrative expenses as a percentage of net revenue decreased by 0.6% to 13.0% for the year ended December 31, 2010, from 13.6% for the year ended December 31, 2009.
-This decrease was primarily due to our ability to leverage our costs over an increasing revenue base, partially offset by an increase in bad debt expense as a percentage of revenue from 5.4% in the year ended December 31, 2009 to 6.0% for the year ended December 31, 2010.
+Our general and administrative expenses as a percentage of net revenue decreased by 1.3% to 6.9% for the year ended December 31, 2010, from 8.2% for the year ended December 31, 2009.
+This decrease was primarily due to our ability to leverage our costs over an increasing revenue base.